pantheon-systems/documentation/source/docs/articles/drupal/drupal-7-performance-and-caching-settings.md

 ### Minimum Cache Lifetime

-As above, this is useful for high traffic sites that don't want to be flushing their caches when every comment is submitted.
+This is useful for high traffic sites that don't want to be flushing their caches when every comment is submitted.

 ### Page Cache Maximum Age

-As above, this determines the amount of time a cache will be honored in the reverse-proxy layer.
+This determines the amount of time a cache will be honored in the reverse-proxy layer.
 Set it as high as you are comfortable.

 ### Block Cache

-As above, this can help with logged-in performance by preventing re-generation of block elements in sidebars every pageview.
+This can help with logged-in performance by preventing re-generation of block elements in sidebars every pageview.

 ### Optimize CSS and JavaScript Files